Configuring Project and IDE Settings

-If your project is under a version control, it is recommended to store XML files with project-specific settings (the .idea folder inside the project folder) under version control, the exception being workspace.xml and tasks.xml, which store user-specific settings.
+If your project is under a version control, it is recommended that you store XML files with project-specific settings (the .idea folder inside the project folder) under version control, the exception being workspace.xml and tasks.xml, which store user-specific settings.

 Access the project-level settings

 Alternatively, press Ctrl+Alt+S, or use the icon on the toolbar.

 In the Settings/Preferences dialog, that opens, project-level settings are marked with .

 The IDE level (global) settings and structure are applied to all newly created projects.
 The list of the IDE-level settings contains less options, but it enables you to change the editor settings, create custom scopes, configure inspections, set VCS-specific settings, and so on.